20 Essential Content Marketing KPIs for Proving Your Value

 Scenario 2: DTC Ecommerce Client

-Your client is a fast-growing athleisure brand.
-They’re focused on making a splash on social, driving online sales, and building a loyal community.
+Your client represents a growing athleisure brand.
+They focus on social media presence, driving online sales, and building customer loyalty.

-• Social follows & engagement on content posts
+• Social media following & engagement on content posts

-Now that you know how to select the right KPIs, let’s dive into some of the most critical metrics for agencies to track.
+Now that you understand how to select appropriate KPIs, let’s explore the most critical metrics for agencies to measure.

 The KPIs You Need to Track (And Why They Matter)